-- All Available Funds are invested in Flow-Through Shares of Resource Issuers that, in turn, expend such amounts on Eligible Expenditures which are renounced directly to the Partnership with an effective date in 2021 and allocated to a Limited Partner and deducted by him or her commencing in 2021. - The premiums paid to acquire Flow-Through Shares from Resource Issuers is 10%.

-- Investments qualify 100% for the 15% Federal Investment Tax Credit (ITC).
+- All Available Funds are invested in Flow-Through Shares of Resource Issuers that, in turn, expend such amounts on Eligible Expenditures which are renounced directly to the Partnership with an effective date in 2022 and allocated to a Limited Partner and deducted by him or her commencing in 2022. - The premiums paid to acquire Flow-Through Shares from Resource Issuers is 10%. - Investments qualify 100% for the 15% Federal Investment Tax Credit (ITC) and do not qualify for the 30% Critical Mineral Exploration Tax Credit (CMETC).
 Investments do not qualify for the Ontario Focused Flow-Through Share Tax Credit. - The Subscriber is an individual and resides in Ontario and is subject to the highest Ontario marginal tax rate of 53.53%. - The Operating Reserve covers all annual operating and administration expenses for the duration of the Partnership.
 The total aggregate value of Agents' Fees, Offering expenses (including travel, sales and marketing expenses), a payment to sellers and finders, and Operating Reserve is 9% of the total aggregate size of the Offering.
 For ease of calculation it is assumed the present value of the deduction of these expenses in future taxation years are the same as if each deduction had taken place in the first year. - The partnership is dissolved after 12 months.
 The value of the investment returned to the Subscriber remains the same as the Available Funds less the premiums paid to acquire Flow-Through Shares.
 The Subscriber is subject to capital gains on the full value.